 What is generally regarded as L. Ron Hubbard’s magnum opus, however, is the 10-volume Mission Earth series.
 Also an immediate international bestseller (with each volume successively rising to the New York Times list), the series is still landmark in publishing history.
 Moreover, with a third generation of readers now discovering the tales of L. Ron Hubbard, he has forever secured his place in the annals of popular fiction.

-For a full a biographical chronology go to GalaxyPress.com.
+For a full a biographical chronology go to GalaxyPress.com and for a list of titles go to L. Ron Hubbard Fiction Books.